jcreedcmu/workbench-doc/workbench-doc.md

 # Architecture Design

-TODO: put a mermaid diagram here
+TODO: architecture diagram here

 ## Interface Organization

-A central decision point is whether to present to the user what is fundamentally "VSCode on the web" (similar to https://vscode.dev/ or https://github.dev/ ) or something else.
+A central decision point is whether to present to the user what is fundamentally "VSCode on the web" (similar to https://vscode.dev/ or https://github.dev/ or https://gitpod.io/) or something else.
 This question does not address whether we reuse the monaco text editing component (which is discussed below) or whether we intend to reuse a substantial amount of functionality from the Lean VSCode plugin, LSP client, etc. (which we intend to do).
-It is concerned with the user interface affordances that are outside the scope of a single file, for example:
+It is concerned with the user interface affordances that are outside the scope of a single file, for
+example:

 - file management: choosing files to edit, moving files around, modifying their attributes
 - selecting a project/workspace to work on